BlueCross BlueShield of Tennessee Medical Policy Manual

 Authorization of 12 months may be granted for continuation of treatment of eosinophilic granulomatosis with polyangiitis when all of the following criteria are met:

-Authorization of 12 months may be granted for continuation of treatment of HES when all of the following criteria are met:
+Authorization of 12 months may be granted for continuation of treatment of HES when both of the following criteria are met:

 Authorization of 12 months may be granted for continuation of treatment of chronic rhinosinusitis with nasal polyposis when all of the following are met: